Our research is editorially independent but we may earn a commission for purchases made through our links.

 You can’t get enough seafood in Nantucket—Seagrille has a menu full of creatively prepared dishes fresh from the ocean.
 The fisherman’s platter features classics such as clam bellies and enormous scallops, while seafood soups like the Quahog chowder are brimming with clams.
 For dessert, try the indulgent butter cake or the very “beachy” pineapple crepe.

 Okay maybe you can get enough seafood—then there’s pizza!
-Located on Straight Wharf, it’s a pleasant place to dine outside while taking in views of the water.
+Located on Straight Wharf, Oath Craft Pizza is a pleasant place to dine outside while taking in views of the water.
 The crust has a great consistency and is perfectly thin so the toppings get plenty of attention.
 While classic cheese is available, it’s exciting to try some of the interesting flavor combos, like the Mr. Crunch with artisanal smoked ham and cape cod potato chips.
 These guys even serve some delicious breakfast pizzas with bacon, sausage, egg and cheese.

 Just a quaint little mom and pop sandwich shop, Walter’s serves up filling traditional sandwiches by the water.
 Grab a tuna melt or Monte Cristo and head to the beach.
 Prices are quite friendly for basic sandwiches, and you can also find generously sized lobster rolls here.
 Very simple, yet sometimes the more basic things really hit the spot!